You may wish to see an introductory page to this section or page one with overall images of the Ulu Cami (Great Mosque) of Divrigi first.

 The western portal is less deep and at the same time it projects more from the wall than the northern one.
 Its muqarna is based on complex curved lines and is characterized by several spherical objects.

 Art historians attribute to Armenian influence the capitals and the design of the columns at the sides of the entrance.
-The representation of birds is linked to the male (eagle) and female (dove) concepts, but the two-headed eagle was also a symbol of power and of the Sultanate of Rum; when the complex of Divrigi was built the Menguceks were vassals of that nation.
+The representation of birds is linked to the male (eagle) and female (dove) concepts, but the double-headed eagle was also a symbol of the Sultanate of Rum; when the complex of Divrigi was built the Menguceks were vassals of that nation.
 The technique is very unusual because the birds are clearly detached from the background, but at the same the relief showing their details is very low.

 |Other great mosques in this web site:|